CaliNetwork/collector/README.md

 |net|An object with your main network interface's rx and tx, in bytes|
 |cpu|An object with your core count and cpuUsage(Aka.
 CPUload) within 120ms|
 |mem|An object with your phy. mem's usage and swaps'|
+|os|An object with your OS name and OS

 2. Example